livingdocsIO/documentation/content/reference/webhooks/_index.md

 }
 ```

-## Securing your webhooks
+## Validate Webhook Signature on your Endpoint

-If you have defined a `secret` for your webhook, Livingdocs uses this to create a signature of the payload and sends it with the request in the HTTP header `x-livingdocs-signature`.
+If you have defined a `secret` for your Webhook, Livingdocs creates a signature of the payload and sends it with the request in the HTTP header `x-livingdocs-signature`.
 The signature is created using HMAC-SHA256 and will be sent in `x-livingdocs-signature` in the form `sha256=<hex digest>` for example `sha256=d8a47af83666a771d57117aa28ef8d3243a3de43`.

-Here is sample code in JavaScript to validate the signature in your endpoint:
+Here is sample code in JavaScript to validate the signature on your endpoint:

 ```js
 // set payload to the body received with the request to your endpoint